LANL-Seismoacoustics/infraGA/doc/source/quickstart.rst

   > In the above discussion, the :code:`--azimuth` parameter was used to modify the direction in which to run ray calculations.
 For multi-azimuth simulations the :code:`--az-min` and :code:`--az-max` parameters are useful for limiting the range of azimuths considered in a simulation.
 For example, if all stations are east of a source, it might be appropriate to run a simulation using :code:`--az-min 30 --az-max 150` to limit propagation in the direction of the stations.
 Such a limitation can be also be applied by limiting the latitude and longitude bounds of the domain as mentioned above, but that will still compute ray paths out the short distance to the west that defines the edge of the domain.

   > In some scenarios only the ray paths geometry (e.g., back azimuth deviation) and travel time information is needed for analysis.
 In such a case, the auxiliary parameter computations needed to solve the Transport equation can be disabled using the :code:`--calc-amp False` option to turn off computation of the geometry spreading factor.
-It should be noted that for such a simulation, the thermo-viscous losses computed using Sutherland-Bass is still evaluated so that the column of values in the results file will have 0's for the transport equation losses and the computed values for the thermo-viscous losses.
+It should be noted that for such a simulation, the thermo-viscous losses computed using Sutherland & Bass (2004) is still evaluated so that the column of values in the results file will have 0's for the transport equation losses and the computed values for the thermo-viscous losses.

   > In the above simulation, it's likely that both the :code:`[...].arrivals.dat` and :code:`[...].raypaths.dat` file were computed.
 The default behavior of the infraGA/GeoAc methods is to compute the ray path information when using single-CPU methods and disable it when using the OpenMPI methods (if you defined a :code:`cpu_cnt` value in the config file or used :code:`--cpu-cnt` in the command line call).
 If this behavior is not what's intended, then the :code:`--write-rays` flag can be used to turn the output of the :code:`[...].raypaths.dat` file on or off as needed.
 In general, when considering multi-azimuth simulations it's highly recommended to disable the ray path output because the resulting file can be excessively large and it's difficult to interrogate the data in a straightforward way.

 **Visualization of Predicted Waveguides**

 As noted above, multi-azimuth simulations can be time consuming so that it's often useful to consider the structure of the atmospheric specification and identify likely waveguide directions prior to running a full multi-azimuth simulation.
-This can be done using the :code:`plot atmo` function with the atmospheric file,
+This can be done using the :code:`infraga plot atmo` function with the atmospheric file,

   .. code:: none